ccxt/ccxt/CONTRIBUTING.md

 ## How To Contribute Code

+- **PLEASE, SUBMIT ATOMIC EDITS, ONE PULL REQUEST PER ONE EXCHANGE, DO NOT MIX THEM**
 - **MAKE SURE YOUR CODE PASSES ALL SYNTAX CHECKS BY RUNNING `npm run build`**
 - **PLEASE, DO NOT COMMIT THE FOLLOWING FILES IN PULL REQUESTS:**